aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Item.md

 - instance.`itempicked` is set to true (controls some logic related to [JumpSpring](JumpSpring.md) objects and [Shop](../Interaction/Shop.md) / [CaravanBadge](../Interaction/CaravanBadge.md) interactions)
 - If it's not a money item, player.entity.`icooldown` is set to 0.0 (removes any invicibily frames)
 - `hit` is set to true (indicating the item is being collected)
-- `tossed` is set to false (TODO: ???)
+- `tossed` is set to false
 - The current player.entity.`flip` is saved locally as it may be restored later
+- All collisions between the item entity and the player.entity are ignored for any colliders
 - The item collection occurs if the `touchcooldown` expired, the item isn't `trapped` and we aren't in a `minipause`.
+NOTE: this seems like a bug because if we don't collect here, the colliders aren't unignored, but in practice, MainManager.IgnoreColliders doesn't work correctly meaning this isn't an issue in practice.
 See the sections below for more details.
 The collection logic depends on if the item is a standard or key money item.
-TODO: if we don't collect here, this seems dangerous because `hit` isn't set back to false ???
 - instance.`itempicked` is set to false

 ### Standard or key money items collection